chrisbecker386/chrisbecker386/README.md

 - 👋 Hi, I’m @chrisbecker386
-- 🌱 I write Code in kotlin.
+- 🌱 I write code with Kotlin for Android apps.
 - 📫 You can reach me by email: christopherbecker@online.de

 <!---